 As feedback data rolls in, each leader gains insight into precisely which behaviors they excel in, and which ones they need to reflect more often in order to achieve an environment of psychological safety.

 Over time, leaders can visualize how their efforts are being perceived by their closest co-workers.

 Step 3: Reward and recognize leaders with high feedback scores.

 Then, ask them how they were successful.
 How can you replicate their success across other teams?
 Is there an opportunity to pair one leader with another for mentorship work?

 Ideally, you’ll be able to compare performance data for top leaders and bottom performers to understand the impact of psychological safety on employee engagement and team performance.

 Remember - observable behavior change and measurement is key.

-Your leaders will develop new habits faster and more effectively when provided with intuitive behavioral blueprints and frequent feedback.
+Your leaders will develop new habits faster and more effectively when provided with intuitive leadership behaviors and frequent feedback.
 Ideally, the feedback process you employ will be easy, frequent, accessible, and psychologically safe.
 Doing this will help you operationalize faster behavior change – and communicate its impact on the business – for every employee at your organization.